Niharika245/Lyrics_Extractor-Using-Python/README.md

 Type your song for Lyrics :

--Type song name then GUI will provide the lyrics of that particular singer.
+- Type song name then GUI will provide the lyrics from the song.